QUESTIONNAIRE 2, DISTRIBUTED TO

 8/ Too short.

 1/ The name of Auschwitz evokes for me the extermination camps, the war, the millions of Jews exterminated because of a single man, Hitler.
-The construction of concentration camps with famine, the ruthless living conditions, unbearable.
+The construction of concentration camps with starvation, relentless living conditions unlivable.

-3/ Concentration camps are the camps where people are held before being transferred to extermination camps to be killed there.
+3/ Concentration camps are the camps where people are held before being transferred to the extermination camps to be killed.

-4/ No, not exactly, but there have been a lot.
+4/ No, not exactly, but there were a lot of them.

-5/ The expression of memory for me and always remembering what people have been able to do so that it never happens again.
+5/ The expression of memory for me and always remembering what people may have done so that it never happens again.
 So that over generations we don’t forget what our ancestors may have done to other people under the command of a man.

-6/ The 'memory' is the act of remembering what happened and History is...
+6/ "Memory" is the act of remembering what happened, and history is...

 7/ I would wait for him to show us what remains of the Auschwitz camps, and I would like him to tell us more in detail about what happened.

-8/ I think that this is good to show young people the place where one could do so much harm.
+8/ I think this is good to show young people where so much harm has been done.

-1/ The Auschwitz camp reminds me of death, hatred, shame.
+1/ The Auschwitz camp evokes for me death, hatred and shame.

-3/ In a concentration camp, people worked there to be killed (granite extraction in the Vosges), in an extermination camp, not the people, but the units were sent there for the sole purpose of being killed.
+3/ In a concentration camp, people worked there to be killed (extraction of granite in the Vosges), in an extermination camp, not people, but units were brought there for the sole purpose of being killed.

 5/ Duty of memory means, for me, the inability to evolve, to turn the page, to forgive.
 The Jews were killed for what they were, for what they thought.
-But ultimately, the Nazis were also victims of who they were (which they are unfortunately too).
-We always live in fear of Nazism as long as we stir again and again in the deep wound of our heart, which we have in each one of us.
-The wounds go away over time, but not with vinegar.
+But in the end, the Nazis were also victims of who they were (which unfortunately they are too).
+We still live in the fear of Nazism as long as we stir again and again in the deep wound of our heart, which we have in each one of us.
+Injuries go away over time, but not with vinegar.

-6/ Memory, a thing one must remember, but also forgotten by acceptance or forgiveness.
-On the personal level, what we will call memory is something that has happened, that we regret, that we would have liked to do again to change it.
+6/ Memory, something that one must remember, but also forgotten by acceptance or forgiveness.
+On a personal level, what we will call memory is something that happened, that we regret, that we would have liked to redo in order to change it.

-History, something we must know in order to understand the future.
-On the personal level, what we will call history is all the stages through which we have passed, friends who make us who we are.
+History, something we need to know in order to understand the future.
+On a personal level, what we will call history is all the stages through which we have passed, friends who make us who we are.

-7/ There are tons of films about these camps, this story, but none that help to turn the page.
+7/ There are tons of films about these camps, this story, but none that help turn the page.
 What am I waiting for?
-A film that shows, that highlights, that we are a new generation, a generation that knows what hatred is, but refuses it.
+A film that shows, that highlights, that we are a new generation, a generation that knows what hatred is, but rejects it.

-8/ Auschwitz is not an amusement park, but a place where victims of hatred died.
-Showing young people how far Man can go only, in my opinion, reinforces their hatred towards their peers, a source of egocentrism.
+8/ Auschwitz is not an amusement park, but a place where victims of hatred have died.
+Showing young people how far man can go only, in my opinion, reinforces their hatred towards their fellow men, a source of egocentrism.
 However, the pedagogical and human message can have the opposite effect.

-The trip is certainly a good initiative, but it is necessary to know who is sensitive, who will understand the message of this trip.
+The trip is certainly a good initiative, but we need to know who is sensitive and who will understand the message of this trip.

-Personally, I think that Auschwitz should be razed and that its dead should finally rest in peace.
+Personally, I think that Auschwitz should be leveled and that its dead finally rest in peace.

 He evokes all the knowledge about this period.